sigma-s/100-Days-of-Code/log.md

 - Worked on third edition of my portfolio

 **Thoughts:**
-Jumping ahead.
-Couldn't get Sass set up and functioning yet.
-Using Codepen in the meantime.
+I messed around and got excited looking ar portfolios on Codepen and started on yet another.
+The one I'm basing mine off of used all kinds of tools that I haven't seen before.
+Needless to say, I don't understand all of it, but it's fascinating!

-Took a peek at some portfolios on Codepen.
-Messed around and got excited and started on another new portfolio.
-Some of these portfolios are using CSS and JavaScript tools that I haven't learned or seen yet, and it's fascinating.
+**Link to tweet:** [MightyJoeW Day 27] (https://twitter.com/MightyJoeW/)

-**Link to tweet:** [MightyJoeW Day 26] (https://twitter.com/MightyJoeW/)
+**Link to work** [Joe Warren Portfolio Deluxe] (http://codepen.io/MightyJoeW/full/GWpKOm/) This portfolio is based off of MOHAMMED ERRAYSY's so I give him all of the credit.
+I'm learning from his code.
+Also, I haven't looked at the JavaScript yet, so I don't know if the Contact form is active (don't try it).

 ### Day 26: Sunday February 26, 2017